-‘Hwarang’ Episode 10 Recap, Episode 11 Spoilers: The King’s Presence In Hwarang House Leaked, Will His Enemies Find Who He Is?
+‘Hwarang’ Episode 10 Recap, Episode 11 Spoilers: The King’s Presence In Hwarang House Leaked, Will The Crown’s Enemies Find Out Who He Is?

 Right after the Hwarang presentation, the Commandant brought Ah Ro to the Queen.
 The Commandant informed the Queen that Ah Ro might have overheard her conversation with the King.
 The King saw the Commandant with a suspicious baggage and felt that something is amiss.
 When his personal guard informed him that Ah Ro has been taken hostage by the Queen, he wasted no time to get to the Palace.
 The Queen ordered the Commandant to kill Ah Ro but before the Commandant could strike her, the King arrived.

-In the previous episode, the King showed courage to go against his mother and he proved that he can do it in episode 10.
+In the previous episode, the King showed courage to go against his mother and he proved that he can do it in Episode 10.
 He ordered the Commandant to kneel before him and asserted his power as King.
 As the King led Ah Ro out of the Palace, the Queen told the Commandant that they need to find a way to separate the two.

 After he revealed his real identity, the King was surprised about Ah Ro’s nonchalant reaction.
 Kim Sun Woo (Park Seo Joon) who has been looking for Ah Ro saw them together and asked her where she went.
 Ah Ro walked away but Sun Woo followed her and told her that he wanted to show her something.
 Despite Ah Ro’s refusal, Sun Woo grabbed her hand and took her to her brother’s grave in the woods.
 Sun Woo told Ah Ro how much his brother missed her.
 Ah Ro made it clear to Sun Woo that she will not accept him as her brother.
 However, Sun Woo was firm on his position to remain as her brother whether she liked it or not.
 He told her that protecting her is the sole reason he still lives.

-Master Woo Reuk was introduced in Hwarang House in episode 9 not as a peasant but as a master.
+Master Woo Reuk was introduced in Hwarang House in Episode 9 not as a peasant but as a master.
 Right after the Hwarang presentation, he had a drink with Master Hwi Kyung.
 Master Woo Reuk apologized for not keeping his promise to keep Dog-Bird, who is now living as Sun Woo, away from Silla.
 In a prior episode, Master Woo Reuk referred to Dog-Bird as someone who should not have been born and this could have a major effect on Silla’s future.
 Master Hwi Kyung dismissed his worries saying that Sun Woo might still live quietly despite being a Hwarang.

 In the same episode, Master Hwi Kyung visited Master Ahn Ji pretending that he required medical care for his leg.
 He told the doctor that if he could ride a horse and go to war, he could have been a King.
 However, with his current condition, it is not surprising why his name was removed from the Royal Family’s genealogy book.
 He then warned the doctor that his daughter Ah Ro was taken by the Commandant to the Palace after the Hwarang presentation during the festival.
 Master Ahn Ji asked why he shared the information.
 Master Hwi Kyung merely smiled and told him that he just wanted to pay a debt.